Harmontown/harmontown.github.io/docs/_episodes/193/index.md

 title:                "Why Is It Called Lord of the Rings?"
 image:                "episode-placeholder.jpg"
 description: |-
   Rob Schrab questions Lord Of The Ring(s), depression and someone dies in Shadow Run!
-Watch the video at harmontown.com/live
 showDate:
 releaseDate:          "2015-12-16 01:11:00Z"
 duration:             "02:12:13"